 Dialogue is used quite sparingly, and when it does appear it is often naturalistic.
 There are insightful passages (such as a lovely conversation between Ruth and Perry hanging upside down in a nighttime playground, which is probably my favourite scene outside the climax), but for the most part the story is told through the art.

-Nate drenches his work in so much ink that you're nearly scared it will be wet to the touch.
+Nate drenches his work in so much ink that you're almost sure it might still be wet to touch.
 But he also excels in his use of negative space.
 He's a master of both, swinging back and forth between airy compositions and oppressive swaths of black.
 His drawings are both realistic and stylized: highly rendered sketchy lines dissolving into oceans of ink or blank page.
 Both books take place in the town of Wormwood, Alabama, but it could be anywhere in the South or Mid-West.
 There's something about his art style that perfectly captures the extremes of hot summers and freezing winters and of growing up conflicted in quote-unquote "Real America."
 I think I once read someone describe his style as "humid," and I think that about sums it up.

 His work is emphatic.
 He shows what Ruth and Perry are going through, and offers no judgment.
 He doesn't pretend to know what they should or shouldn't do.
 In ANY EMPIRE, he isn't just criticizing an element of American culture, he's reflecting on it.
 He's not treating it as an outsider perspective -- he's as much a part of it as anyone, going so far as to give the character of Lee his own last name.

 When it comes to the themes in his work, Nate Powell seems more interested in provoking questions than providing clear answers.
 You're left to form your own conclusions, which to some might prove frustrating, while others might find the experience illuminating.
-Either way, you'll be left thinking about these questions, even after you finish the final page.
+Either way, you'll be left thinking.